analogjs/analog/apps/docs-app/docs/features/api/overview.md

 A route defined in `src/server/routes/v1/hello.ts` can now be accessed at `/services/v1/hello`.

-## Route with Dynamic Parameters
+## Dynamic API Routes

-Routes can use dynamic parameters within brackets in the file name like `/api/hello/[name].ts` and be accessed via event.context.params.
+Dynamic API routes are defined by using the filename as the route path enclosed in square brackets.
+Parameters can be accessed via `event.context.params`.

 ```ts
 // /server/routes/v1/hello/[name].ts